Cancelling a package holiday

 The company has to let you know in writing about their plans to increase the price.
 They also have to give you a reasonable time to tell them if you accept it or want to cancel.
 If they’re offering another package instead, they must tell you how much it costs.
 If you don’t reply by their deadline, they might cancel the trip.

-The company must give you at least 20 days’ notice of the price rise and explain why they put the price up.
+The company must tell you about the price rise at least 20 days before the package starts and explain why they put the price up.
 You have the right to cancel the holiday without paying a fee if the increase is more than 8% - you’ll get back any money you’ve already paid.

 If the terms and conditions say the company can increase the price, the company also has to offer you a refund if the cost of your holiday goes down because of changes to fuel prices, taxes or exchange rates.